beetee17/lid-grpc-service/README.md

 You may need to install additional dependencies to run the test scripts.

-Make sure to verify the hostname and port number in the python script match that of the docker container:
+If for some reason localhost connection does not work, try verifying that the hostname and port number in the python test script matches those of the docker container:

 ```sh
 docker ps